 Update 2/27/16 - Glenn McCoy spent a year on the run hiding out in Kentucky.

-The contractor pleaded no contest to 6 counts of fraud in Cleveland County, which means he's on the hook for restitution and maybe some more time behind bars.
+The contractor pleaded no contest to six counts of fraud in Cleveland County, which means he's on the hook for restitution and maybe some more time behind bars.

-Kristi Dunn is one of three families devastated twice, she says first by the 2013 Moore tornado, then at the hands of Glenn McCoy.
+Kristi Dunn is one of three families devastated twice, she said first by the 2013 Moore tornado, then at the hands of Glenn McCoy.

 “$69,000," she said.
 “He never intended on building anything.”